 Instructions

 - In a food processor, pulse the graham crackers until you get fine crumbs.
-Add the sugar, cinnamon, and salt, and pulse a few more times.
-Drizzle in the melted butter and pulse until moist crumbs form.
+Add the 2 tablespoons of sugar, ½ teaspoon ground cinnamon and salt, and pulse a few more times.
+Drizzle in the melted butter, and continue pulsing until moist crumbs form.

-- Using a handheld electric mixer, beat the softened cream cheese with sugar over medium-high speed until smooth and creamy, 2 minutes.
-If needed, scrape down the sides of the bowl to incorporate.
+- Using a stand mixer or electric mixer, beat the softened cream cheese with 1 cup of sugar over medium-high speed until smooth and creamy, 2 minute, scraping down the sides of the bowl to incorporate.
 Don’t overmix.

-- Reduce mixer to medium speed.
+- Reduce to medium speed.
 Add the sour cream and vanilla extract, and mix until just combined.
 Beat in the eggs, one at a time.
-The batter should look creamy, smooth, and glossy.
+The batter should look creamy, smooth, glossy, and free of lumps.
 Again, don’t overmix.

 Assemble and bake

 - Pour the regular cheesecake batter over the pre-baked crust, and smooth it over with an offset spatula.
-Then dollop the pumpkin cheesecake mixture over the cheesecake batter.
-Form swirls using a knife.
+Then dollop the pumpkin mixture over.
+Using a knife, form swirls into design patterns.

-- Bake at 325 degrees F for 40 to 45 minutes, until the sides are set and the center is still a bit jiggly.
+- Bake at 325 degrees F for 40-45 minutes, until the edges are fully set and the center is still a little bit jiggly but not runny.
 Don't open the oven until the baking time is up, as this could cause it to collapse.
-Note on doneness: The center should be a little bit jiggly, but the sides should be set.
-It will continue to set as it cools down.
-Do not overbake.
-As long as it’s not liquidy, it’s fine.
+Note: It will continue to set as it cools down.
+Do not over-bake.
+As long as the center it’s not runny, it will be fine.

-- Remove from oven and run a knife along the sides of the pan – this will prevent cracking as it sets.
-After it has cooled down completely, cover and refrigerate for at least 6 to 8 hours or overnight.
+- Remove the pumpkin cheesecake bars from oven and run a knife along the sides of the pan – this will prevent surface cracks as it sets.
+After it has cooled down completely, cover loosely and refrigerate for at least 8 hours or preferably overnight.

 - Remove the chilled cheesecake from the pan by pulling from the parchment paper overhang.
 Cut into squares and serve.
 Enjoy!